Welcome to the Performing Arts Department

 How do you know that you have a 'good' curriculum?

-Results are outstanding within all areas of the department.
+Within the Performing Arts Department we believe that are results are good to outstanding within all areas of the department.

 Students do enjoy the subject and this reflects in the results and extracurricular numbers we secure.